 Student employees, with the exception of those working in Residence Life, are not designated responsible employees at the University of Alaska.
 However, all members of the university community are encouraged to report any suspected instances of sexual misconduct.

-Subject to the exemption for counseling or clerical employees discussed above, a responsible employee must report to the school’s Title IX coordinator, or other appropriate school designee, all relevant details about the alleged sexual misconduct that the student or another person has shared, and that the school will need to determine what occurred and to resolve the situation.
+Subject to the exemption for counseling or clerical employees discussed above, a responsible employee must report to the school’s Title IX coordinator, or other appropriate school designee, all relevant details about the alleged sex or gender-based discrimination that the student or another person has shared, and that the school will need to determine what occurred and to resolve the situation.
 This includes the names of the alleged perpetrator (if known), the individual who experienced the alleged sexual misconduct, other individuals involved in the alleged sexual misconduct, as well as relevant facts, including the date, time, and location.
 A school must make clear to its responsible employees to whom they should report an incident of alleged sexual misconduct.

-Consistent reporting of sexual misconduct to the Title IX coordinator is necessary because it allows the university to offer interim services.
+Consistent reporting of sexual misconduct to the Title IX coordinator is necessary because it allows the university to offer supportive services.
 It also allows for tracking predatory behavior, understanding risky areas of campus, preventing future misconduct and ensuring the safety of our students.